wanglin2/mind-map-docs/src/en/index.md

 hero:
   name: 'SimpleMindMap'
   text: 'A powerful web mind map'
-  tagline: It is a JS mind mapping library and a complete mind mapping tool
+  tagline: It is a JS mind mapping library and a powerful mind mapping software
   image: /home.png
   actions:
     - theme: brand